Become a master of the GPO! Understand appliance order, security filtering, troubleshooting, and every other aspect of Group Policy Objects.

-No override means that settings in the GPO can’t be overridden by lower level GPO settings.
-This is normally used to keep lower level administrators from overriding enterprise settings.
+No override means that lower-level GPO settings can’t override settings in the GPO.
+This setting is usually used to keep lower-level administrators from overriding enterprise settings.

-Loopback processing means that user settings from GPO’s affecting a computer gets applied to the computer object (normally only computer settings affect computers).
+Loopback processing means that user settings from GPOs affecting a computer are applied to the object (normally, only computer settings affect computers).
 Loopback processing comes in two flavors: Replace and Merge:

-- With Replace the user settings from the GPO’s affecting the user object are skipped entirely.
-This is useful in e.g. a terminal server environment where you don’t want random user GPO’s to mess up your terminal server.
+- With Replace, the user settings from the GPO’s affecting the user object are skipped entirely.
+This setting is helpful in e.g., a terminal server environment where you don’t want random user GPO’s to mess up your terminal server.

-Finally, GPO appliance can be modified by security filtering which is covered in the next section.
+Finally, the GPO appliance can be modified by security filtering, which is covered in the next section.

 GPO Security Filtering and Delegation

-Group Policy Objects are securable objects just like files and folders, Active Directory objects, registry keys, etc. The security settings of a GPO affects how it’s applied to users and computers.
+Group Policy Objects are securable objects like files and folders, Active Directory objects, registry keys, etc. The security settings of a GPO affect how it’s applied to users and computers.

-This might not be something you notice initially as Authenticated Users are assigned Read and Apply by default.
-As both domain users and domain computers belong to this group the GPO is applied indiscriminately to all of them.
+This might not be something you notice initially, as Authenticated Users are assigned Read and Apply by default.
+However, as both domain users and domain computers belong to this group, the GPO is applied indiscriminately to all of them.

 This is achieved either by removing the Apply permission from Authenticated Users or removing Authenticated Users entirely from the GPO’s ACL: